near/docs/docs/concepts/account.md

 We are not going to deploy the `registrar` auction at launch.
 Instead we will allow it to be deployed by the Near Foundation at some point in the future.

+Currently all `mainnet` accounts use a `near` top level account name (ex `example.near`) and all `testnet` accounts use a `testnet` top level account (ex. `example.testnet`).

+## Subaccounts

+As stated before, account names on NEAR follow a similar naming pattern to that of website domains with similar rules.
+Accounts can create as many subaccounts as they wish, and only the parent account can create a subaccount.
+For example, `example.near` can create `subaccount1.example.near` and `subaccount2.example.near` but CAN NOT create `sub.subaccount.example.near`.
+Only `subaccount.example.near` can create `sub.subaccount.example.near` in the same way `test.near` can NOT create `subaccount.example.near`.
+Only the direct parent account has permission to create a subaccount.

+Try it out using our [`near-cli`](https://docs.near.org/docs/development/near-cli) command, [`near create-account`](https://docs.near.org/docs/development/near-cli#near-create-account), in your terminal.

 ## Access Keys

 Because we use Account ID instead of a hash, we can have multiple public/private key pairs per account.
 We call them Access Keys.
 An Access Key grants permissions to act on behalf of an account.
 There are currently 2 types of permissions with room for more: full-access and limited function-call permission.

 Function call permission of access keys is the most powerful usability feature of NEAR.
 It enables sending non-monetary function-call transactions from the owner's account to the receiver.
 The receiver ID is restricted by the access key.
 This enables multiple use-cases including:

 1. Authorize front-end web applications without trusting the contract code or the web app itself.
 This is done by creating a new access key on your account and pointing it towards the contract of the web-app.
 This can be done through the web wallet.
 This use case is demonstrated by the first example (NEAR Wallet integration) available now in [examples](http://near.dev).

 2. Allow a new user _without an account_ to use your dApp and your contract on-chain.
 The back-end creates a new access key for the user on the contract's account and points it towards the contract itself.
 Now the user can immediately use the web app without going through any wallet.